 Showtime ticks with ticking: buyers eye myriad of mattress cover type striped upholstery patterns at fabric fair

-Fabric buyers at the Showtime fabric fair here were deluged with king size futon ticking upholstery fabrics from print converters and woven mills.
+Fabric buyers at the Showtime fabric fair here were deluged with king size futon mattress ticking upholstery fabrics from print converters and woven mills.

 While furniture manufacturers were pleased with the wide choice of offerings, they questioned how many they could put in their lines and whether furniture retailers would be willing to repeat ticking stripes on their floors.